maickrau/ribotin/README.md

 - `paths.gaf`: Paths of the hifi reads in `graph.gfa`.
 - `consensus.fa`: Consensus sequence.
 - `consensus_path.gaf`: Path of `consensus.fa` in `graph.gfa`.
 - `variants.txt`: A list of variants supported by at least 3 reads.
-Format is: variant path, reference path, variant read support, reference read support.
+Format is: variant ID, variant path, reference path, variant read support, reference read support, variant sequence, reference sequence.
 - `variant-graph.gfa`: `graph.gfa` filtered only to the consensus path and the variant paths in `variants.txt`.

-#### Todo

-- useful variant output
+- `variants.vcf`: A list of variants supported by at least 3 reads.
+Variant IDs match `variants.txt`